tsigalko18/emse22/README.md

 ### Datasets & Simulator

 Driving datasets, self-driving car models, and simulator have a combined size of several GBs.
 For the submission, we uploaded only a small sample of the data.
-We will make all artifacts available upon paper's acceptance.
+We will make all artifacts available upon request.